-The Kaito Voyage KA500 is a wind up crank radio that gives you three different radio options (AM/FM, NOAA and shortwave) as well as three different lights to help you during blackouts or when camping.
-All these features combined make the Voyage a great radio.
-The main setback with this product is the bulky design that makes it difficult to carry when compared to other emergency radios.
+The Kaito Voyager Pro KA600 is a crank radio with three radio options – AM/FM, NOAA and shortwave.
+It also has three different lights to help illuminate the dark during a power outage or while you're camping.
+All these features make the Voyage a good emergency radio.
+The main setback with this product is the bulky design that makes it difficult to carry compared to other emergency radios.

-The Kaito Voyager KA500 is bulky and breakable, but it can still be a useful emergency radio when you are stuck in an ugly situation.
+The Kaito Voyager Pro KA600 is bulky and breakable, but it can still be a useful emergency radio when you are stuck in a precarious situation.
 It charges quickly and has five charging options.
-For an effective way to stay up-to-date during a disaster, this is an acceptable crank radio.
+When you need an effective way to stay up to date during a disaster, this is an acceptable crank radio.

-You can rotate the solar panel to face the sun directly for quick charging.
+You can rotate the solar panel for the optimal position for the sun.

 The Kaito Voyager Pro KA600 has a quick startup time and a good battery life but lacks a durable design.